miwied/wled-json-api-over-serial/README.md

 - baud rate: 115200
 - tested baudrates: 115200, 230400, 460800, 500000, 921600, 1000000, 1500000

+## Note:
+SoftwareSerial is only suitable for very slow baud rates, definitely not 921600.
+You should always use HardwareSerial if possible, and in case SoftwareSerial is indispensable, use the lowest possible rate.

 ## Connections:
 - esp32 pin 2(RX) <-> esp8266 pin 1(TX)
 - esp32 pin 4(TX) <-> esp8266 pin 3(RX)